-UFTP is a file transfer tool and has a client/server architecture.
+UFTP is a file transfer tool similar to Unix FTP.
 Its main features include high-performance file transfers from client to server (and vice versa), list directories, make/remove files or directories, sync files and data sharing.
 Users can easily share their data even with users who do not have Unix-level access to the data.

 The data access server (